Connecting your turntable

 1. The Simple Setup

 The name says it all - this first setup is as simple as it gets.
-All you need is an Orbit with built-in phono preamp and powered speakers (LEARN: What are powered speakers?).
-Connect the Orbit to your speaker’s RCA or 3.5 mm AUX input using the included cables and you’re good to go!
-We recommend our Ethos Powered Speakers, but you can connect to a wide range of different speakers:
+All you need is an Orbit with built-in phono preamp and powered speakers.
+Connect the Orbit to your speaker’s RCA or 3.5 mm AUX input using the included cables and you’re good to go.
+We recommend our Ethos Powered Speakers, but you can connect to any powered speaker that has analog audio inputs (RCA or AUX).
+We also offer Complete Systems that have everything you need in the box!

 2. The Traditional Setup